iNavFlight/inav/docs/Settings.md

 ### nav_wp_multi_mission_index

-Index of mission selected from multi mission WP entry loaded in flight controller.
+Index of active mission selected from multi mission WP entry loaded in flight controller.
 Limited to a maximum of 9 missions.

 | Default | Min | Max |
 | --- | --- | --- |